busilas/SSD_UoE/Unit06/README.md

-# Unit 6: Debugging / Error Handling, Data Structures and Data Search
+# Unit 6: Using Linters to Support Python Testing

 ## Description

-Submit of e-Portfolio activities below:
+Submit of Seminar below:
-- ✅ Discussion on ways in which data structures support object-oriented development
+- ✅ Seminar Preparation

 Submit of the Summative Assessment below:
-- ✅ Development Team Project: Design DocumentAssignment
+- ✅ Development Team Project: Design Document